Photo is an area view of Silk Wood at Westonbirt, looking down at the lush green canopy of the ash woodlands.

 Why you need a permit

-We believe most people visiting a forest expect a peaceful experience and would not appreciate unlimited drone use, so we strictly limit people flying drones to where we believe there will be a benefit to the forests.
+We believe most people visiting a forest expect a peaceful experience and would not appreciate unlimited drone use, and it could also disturb wildlife.

 A drone flying through the forest